nit-stack/Principal-Component-Analysis-of-Educational-Institutions/README.md

 Ensures the data approximates a normal distribution, which benefits many statistical methods and machine learning algorithms.

 # 3. Covariance vs. Correlation Matrix
-C
-ovariance: Indicates the direction of the linear relationship between variables.
+Covariance: Indicates the direction of the linear relationship between variables.

 Correlation: Measures both the strength and direction of the linear relationship.